Joshua Ignathios: Appointed and elected offices

 In May 1996 he was appointed Vicar General of the Archieparchy of Trivandrum.
 He was made Corepiscopo in 1997.
 On 15 April 1998 he was appointed the Auxiliary Bishop of the Archieparchy of Trivandrum by Pope John Paul II.
 Metropolitan Archbishop Cyril Mar Baselios ordained him bishop with the name Joshua Mar Ignathios on 29 June 1998.

 Metropolitan Mar Ignathios was the Vice Chairman of the Labour Movement of the Kerala Catholic Bishop's Conference (KCBC) from 1998-2000.
 He served as its Chairman for 2002–2007.
 He was elected the Secretary of the KCBC and served the Church of Kerala in this capacity from 2000–2002.
 In December 2007 he was elected the Vice President of the KCBC.
 He has held the chairmanship of the Labour Commission of the Catholic Bishop's Conference of India (CBCI) since 2002.

 Metropolitan Mar Ignathios became the President of the KCBC due to the demise of its previous president Archbishop Daniel Acharuparambil on 26 October 2009.

-The Holy Episcopal Synod of the Syro-Malankara Catholic Church elected him the first Metropolitan of the newly erected eparchy of Mavelikkara.
-The inauguration of the new eparchy and the installation of Mar Ignathios as its Metropolitan took place on 16 February 2007.
+The Holy Episcopal Synod of the Syro-Malankara Catholic Church elected him the first Metropolitan of the newly erected Eparchy of Mavelikkara.
+The inauguration of the new Eparchy and the installation of Mar Ignathios as its Metropolitan took place on 16 February 2007.
+He served the Eparchy until retiring on 30 May 2025.